cluhmann/segmented/README.md

 model.fit(bounds=[(-5,5), (-.05,.05), (-.05,.05), (-5,5), (-.05,.05)])
 ```

-Here, we initialize the demonstration model by passing our data.
+Here, we initialize the demonstration model by passing in our data to the initialization.
 We then call `fit()` to begin the estimation/optimization process, providing bounds to constrain the parameter values considered.
 Once this function call returns, we can unpack our results and see what happened.

 ```python
 # print summary of optimization